TheGivingKitchen/GK-Android/README.md

-# TGK-Android
+# GK-Android
-The Giving Kitchen on Android
+The Giving Kitchen mobile app on Android